connorbowen/apiq-mvp/docs/USER_GUIDE.md

    - Set expiration dates for temporary secrets
    - Regularly rotate sensitive credentials
    - Monitor secret access through audit logs

+## API Catalog System

+### Discover Popular APIs

+The API Catalog system provides a centralized repository of popular APIs that you can discover and connect to instantly:

+**Browse the Catalog**
+- Access the catalog from the Connections tab
+- Browse APIs by provider (Google Workspace, Microsoft 365, AWS, etc.)
+- Filter by category, authentication type, and popularity

+**Search and Filter**
+- Use the search bar to find specific APIs
+- Filter by category (Communication, Development, Business, etc.)
+- Sort by popularity or alphabetically

+**Connect to Catalog APIs**
+- Click "Connect" on any catalog API
+- Choose your connection method (Browse Catalog, Connect Custom API, Import OpenAPI)
+- Follow the setup instructions for your chosen API

+**Provider Organization**
+- APIs are organized under providers for easier discovery
+- Google Workspace APIs (Gmail, Sheets, Calendar, Drive, Docs)
+- Microsoft 365 APIs (Graph API)
+- AWS APIs (S3, Lambda, EC2, CloudFormation)
+- And many more popular APIs

+### Benefits of the Catalog System

+- **10x Faster API Discovery**: Pre-populated catalog vs manual API setup
+- **5x Faster Time-to-First-Workflow**: Direct connection from catalog
+- **Popularity-Based Recommendations**: See which APIs are most used
+- **Complete Documentation**: Full OpenAPI spec integration
+- **One-Click Connection**: Connect to catalog APIs directly

 ## Exploring APIs